 Below is a check list of four key components required for successful IT Portfolio Management

 #1 Build a registry: Portfolio management begins with gathering a detailed registry of all the projects in the company, ideally in a single PPM tool, including name, length, estimated cost, business objective, ROI, and business benefits.

 #2 Identify strategic objectives: This involves a business compiling a list of projects during the annual planning cycle and supporting them with business cases that show estimated costs, ROI, business benefit and risk assessment and so on.
 One of the core criteria on which projects get funded is how closely a project meets the company’s strategic objectives for the upcoming year.

 #4 Manage and review the portfolio: The portfolio has to be actively managed and monitored.
-Many businesses use a centralized Program Management Office (PMO) to get financial work progress updates from project leaders.
+Many businesses use a centralised Programme Management Office (PMO) to get financial work progress updates from project leaders.
 This information goes into a database and is reported to executives via a Project Portfolio Management Team (PPMT), giving the project inventory and its status.
 Typically businesses use a RAG method - Red (Help!), Amber (caution), or green (good) – to identify project status.